Healthcare in Palestine: NGO sector

-Palestinian Non-Governmental Organizations (NGOs) bankrolled by private benefactors encompass a sizable portion of the health care economy in the PNA.
-A World Bank survey found that 11.7% of Palestinians used NGOs most frequently for their health needs.
+Palestinian Non-Governmental Organizations (NGOs) bankrolled by private benefactors encompass a sizable portion of the healthcare economy in the PNA.
+A survey conducted by the World Bank found that 11.7% of Palestinians used NGOs most frequently for their health needs.
 13.3% of households in the West Bank relied on NGOs compared to 8.1% of households in Gaza.
 The World Bank report explained that fewer NGOs operate in Gaza than in the West Bank and that Gaza residents are more likely to be classified as refugees and therefore to have access to services provided by UNRWA.
 Palestinians are most likely to visit NGOs when they require mental health counseling, physical therapy and rehabilitation, and medical training and they are least likely to use NGOs for emergency care, routine check-ups, and maternity and pediatric needs.
 The Department for International Development, a British government agency, found that a visit to an NGO-run primary health clinic cost twice as much as a visit to a government clinic and four times as much as a visit to a UNRWA facility.
 In 2004, DFID reported that NGOs employed 33% of workers in the Palestinian health sector, while the Palestinian Central Bureau of Statistics put the figure at 26% in 2005.
-In 2003, Palestinian NGOs received $54 million from donors, out of about $240 million donated for healthcare in the Palestinian territories.
+In 2003, Palestinian NGOs received $54 million from donors, out of about $240 million donated for healthcare in Palestine.

 Private sector

-The private health care space has grown in recent years with the advent of privately held hospitals, pharmacies, laboratories, and rehabilitation centers.
+The private healthcare space has grown in recent years with the advent of privately held hospitals, pharmacies, laboratories, and rehabilitation centers.
 A nascent pharmaceutical industry has also developed, which is able to supply about one half of total Palestinian demand for prescription medicine.
 Some private health insurance programs have been established, though with limited popularity.
-Many Palestinians with means self-pay for health services not available to them through other avenues and private expenditure comprises roughly 37% of all spending on health care in Gaza and the West Bank.
+Many Palestinians with means self-pay for health services not available to them through other avenues and private expenditure comprises roughly 37% of all spending on healthcare in Gaza and the West Bank.